mapcrafter/mapcrafter/docs/markers.rst

 See :ref:`config_marker_options` for a reference of marker section options.

-To automatically generate these markers, use the ``mapcrafter_markers`` program with your configuration file::
+To automatically generate these markers, use the ``mapcrafter-legacy-markers`` program with your configuration file::

-    mapcrafter_markers -c render.conf
+    mapcrafter-legacy-markers -c render.conf

 This program generates your defined marker groups and writes them to a ``markers-generated.js`` file in your output directory.
 You do not need